Economic Restart and Recovery

 The Province has also released a mobile app that will let you receive the latest updates, trusted resources, and alerts.
 There is also a web version of the app.

 Latest information and general health authority resources on the novel coronavirus may be found here:

 - Vancouver: Vancouver Coastal Health

 - British Columbia: BC Centre for Disease Control

 Please note BC health officials have daily public COVID-19 briefings at 3PM PST that you may stream through your news channel of choice.
 Noon and 6PM are also good times to catch up on the day’s news.

 British Columbia’s Office of the Provincial Health Officer (PHO) has ordered the following measures to prevent the spread of COVID-19, and to protect us and all our loved ones:

-- No mass gatherings of more than 50 people are permitted
+- No mass social gatherings of more than 50 people are permitted

 - Individuals in workplaces – including clients and customers – must establish and maintain a distance of at least two metres from one another